meteorlxy/vssue/packages/docs/src/options/README.md

   Array of username that has admin access to Vssue.
 The `owner` always has admin access.

+  Users with admin access can delete all comments, while other users can only delete their own comments.

   Only `admins` can auto create corresponding issue if it does not exist.

   ::: tip